shenhuiying2017/azure-docs.es-es/articles/data-factory/tutorial-copy-data-dot-net.md

     using Microsoft.Azure.Management.DataFactory.Models;
     using Microsoft.IdentityModel.Clients.ActiveDirectory;

 2. Add the following code to the **Main** method that sets variables.
 Replace place-holders with your own values.
+Currently, Data Factory V2 allows you to create data factories only in the East US, East US2, and West Europe regions.
+The data stores (Azure Storage, Azure SQL Database, etc.) and computes (HDInsight, etc.) used by data factory can be in other regions.

     ```csharp
     // Set variables